shashanksimpi/Covid-19-Analysis/README.md

-Step 1 : Download the project files. step 2 : Open the covid_19_india.csv in ecel which contains the data. step 3 : open the Tableau.twb in tableau.
+Step 1 : Download the project files. step 2 : Open the covid_19_india.csv in excel which contains the data. step 3 : open the Tableau.twb in tableau.